-The global pandemic has created ruptures and complications in the global supply chain, which have in turn stalled the movement of goods and services from holiday suppliers to holiday buyers this season.
+The global pandemic has created ruptures and complications in the global supply chain, which have in turn stalled the movement of goods and services across a variety of industries.

-These issues run much deeper than what retailers, eCommerce brands, and shipping companies can independently control, stemming from a variety of factors including natural disasters, continued Covid outbreaks, container shortages, and labor scarcity.
+These issues run much deeper than what retailers, eCommerce brands, and shipping companies can independently control; they stem from a variety of factors including natural disasters, continued Covid outbreaks, container shortages, and labor scarcity.

-Despite the supply chain bottlenecks and inflated prices, Adobe predicts that this year’s online holiday sales to hit a record $207 billion from Nov.
-1 to Dec.
-31. The 2021 holiday shopping season has started earlier than ever before, with consumers expected to spend $36 billion online during Cyber Week alone, which accounts for 17 percent of the shopping season.
+Despite the supply chain bottlenecks and inflated prices, the 2021 Holiday Season shattered records.
+The holiday shopping season started earlier than ever before and shoppers spent over $36 billion online during Cyber Week alone, which accounts for 17 percent of the shopping season.

-The ripple effects of a fractured supply chain paired with this year’s frantic and eager shopping mentality make it ever-more important for companies to communicate potential shipping, delivery, and stock updates to an audience of avid shoppers.
+The ripple effects of a fractured supply chain paired with a frantic holiday shopping mentality during key months make it ever-more important for companies to communicate potential shipping, delivery, and stock updates to an audience of avid shoppers.

 1. Be transparent about shipping and inventory delays on your website.